jrfnl/WP-exclude-pages-plugin/readme.txt

 * ENHANCEMENT: Added support for all hierarchical post types - Displays exclude meta box, quick edit field and 'in menu' column for any hierarchical post type
 * BUGFIX: Patch for bug where exclude status doesn't save
 * FIX: Improvements to ep_update_exclusions() - Added code to prevent saving on auto-save, on initial post creation, a check to be sure the person updating the value has the rights to do so, and a check to prevent saving the post revision IDs to the excluded pages array.
 * ENHANCEMENT: Added upgrade routine which will remove revision IDs from the option array.
 This will cut the size of the excluded pages array by at least 50%.
-PLEASE NOTE: in rare cases this may make a previously excluded page visible again, so please do carefully check your exclusions after upgrading!
+PLEASE NOTE: in (very) rare cases this upgrade may make a previously excluded page visible again, so please make sure you backup your database before upgrading and check your exclusions afterwards!
 * ENHANCEMENT: added minified js file which respects SCRIPT_DEBUG setting
+* (MAYBE) FIXED: 'Only variables should be assigned by reference' strict warning

 = v2.0beta 2013/03/08 by [Jrf, Advies en zo](http://adviesenzo.nl/) =
 * ENHANCEMENT: The plugin will now add a column to your pages overview page which will indicate the exclusion status of a page